Immagini della pagina

 565.

 Snow-Bound: A Winter Idyl.
-Vignette portrait by Andrew after Hennessy, and illusts. by Linton and Anthony after Fenn.
+Vignette portrait by Andrew_after Hennessy, and illusts. by Linton and Anthony after Fenn.
 8vo, original cloth, gilt edges (binding rubbed and title loose).
 Bost.: Ticknor & Fields, 1868

 [ocr errors]

-566. LOWELL (JAMES RUSSELL).
-Under the Willows, and other Poems.
-12mo, original cloth (slight stain on title).
-Bost.
-Fields, Osgood & Co., 1869 First issue, with slip of errata presentation Carter from J. G. W." [hittier].
-Inscription Miss Carter was a lifelong friend of the
+First edition.
+First issue, with slip of errata presentation copy Mary E. Carter from J. G. W." [hittier].
+Inscription in another hand.
+Miss Carter was a lifelong friend of the

 WHITTIER (J. G.).